Eduard Bernstein: Weimar Republic and final years

-Throughout the Weimar Republic, Bernstein was a courageous voice for reason and democracy.
+Throughout the Weimar Republic, Bernstein often spoke in favor of parliamentary democracy.
 At the 1919 SPD party congress, he argued against the widespread nationalist sentiment in his party, insisting on Germany's share of responsibility for the war and the necessity of accepting the Treaty of Versailles, despite its harshness.
-His unwavering commitment to truth earned him ridicule from his colleagues but underscored his integrity.
 He also became a staunch opponent of Bolshevism, which he viewed as a "brutalized" and dictatorial "perversion" of Marxism, arguing that its methods were functionally indistinguishable from those of emerging fascism.
 He was instrumental in drafting the SPD's noticeably revisionist Görlitz Program of 1921, though this was largely replaced by the more orthodox Heidelberg Program in 1925, following the SPD's reunification with the remnants of the USPD.

 As the Weimar Republic faltered, Bernstein found himself increasingly isolated.
 The party leadership was too preoccupied with its own version of Realpolitik to heed his warnings against the rising dangers of both right-wing reaction and communism.
 Upon his retirement from the Reichstag in 1928, he issued a manifesto with Kautsky urging the SPD to guard against "the deadly enemies of the republic", the alliance of great landowners, captains of industry, and the Communists.

 Eduard Bernstein died in Berlin on 18 December 1932, at the age of 82.
 His funeral was the occasion for a mass demonstration against the rising Nazi Party.
-He was spared from witnessing the final collapse of the republic he had championed, as Adolf Hitler became Chancellor of Germany six weeks later.
+Adolf Hitler became Chancellor of Germany six weeks later.